Motistudio/date-spoofer/README.md

 console.log((new AlternativeDate().getTime()) === (new Date().getTime())) // false
 ```

-With this instance, we can apply it as default when we want
+With this instance, of course, we can apply it as default whenever we want
 ```javascript
 AlternativeDate.apply()